Coverages to help assist with a breach:

 Service Line coverage provides protection against a leak, break, tear, rupture, collapse or arcing of a covered underground service line caused by:

 Semi-Annual - $4 billing fee per billing or $8 per year

 Quarterly - $4 billing fee per billing or $16 per year

 Monthly - $1 billing fee per billing or $12 per year.
 The monthly payment option must be automatically drafted from a bank account.
 Use the Bank Draft Authorization Form to enroll in this option.

 We hope to have the option available to our policyholders in the future, but right now we are not able to offer that service.
 You may call our office to make a free payment over the phone.
 You may also go to your agent’s office to make a payment.
 They can accept your Visa, Mastercard, Discover or a check.

-If you pay less than the invoice amount, we will change your billing mode to the payment option that closest meets the balance paid.
+If you pay less than the invoice amount, we may change your billing mode to the payment option that most closely meets the balance paid.
 The lowest amount you can pay is two month’s premium, but then you must enroll in monthly pay, which can only be done by automatic bank draft.

 No!
 It is free to make a payment by phone.
 We accept Visa, Mastercard, Discover and checks by phone.
 Calland press 2 to take advantage of these convenient payment options (Monday-Friday from 8:00-4:30).

 If you wish to enroll in the monthly option, please fill out the Bank Draft Authorization Form and send it in to our office with two months premium.
 If you wish to change to a different mode, please call our home office or your agent.

 A policy canceled for non-payment may be reinstated (subject to company approval).
 The policyholder must submit a signed Statement of No Losses.
 After receipt of the statement, we will accept payment and a $25 fee will be charged.